Digital-Identity-Labs/shibkit-meta_meta/README.md

 ## INSTALLATION

-Please note: we haven't actually released the gem yet!
-It's best to download the source from Github and then run `rake install`

 ### Requirements
 Shibkit::MetaMeta is available as a gem and should bring in most dependencies itself when installed.
 It does need a few of other things as well:

 * Ruby 1.8.7+ or Ruby 1.9.2+
 * Rubygems (not required but makes things much simpler)
-* LibXML2 (including LibXML2-devel on Linux)
+* LibXML2 (including LibXML2-devel on most Linux distros)
+* LibXSLT (including libXSLT-devel on most Linux distros)
 * Linux, Mac OS, *BSD, Solaris (Windows is unsupported at present)

 ### As a released Ruby Gem